Magical Mystery Tour: Singles

 Because EPs were not popular in the US at the time, Capitol Records released the soundtrack as an LP by adding tracks from that year's non-album singles.
 The first side contained the film soundtrack songs, although in a different order from the EP.
 Side two contained both sides of the band's two singles released up to this point in 1967, along with "Hello, Goodbye", which was issued as a single backed by "I Am the Walrus".
 Three of the previously released tracks – "Penny Lane", "Baby, You're a Rich Man" and "All You Need Is Love" – were presented in duophonic (or "processed") stereo sound on Capitol's stereo version of the LP.
+The previously released single "Strawberry Fields Forever" got a new mix for the LP, with a greater stereo separation.

 The Beatles were displeased about this reconfiguration, since they believed that tracks released on a single should not then appear on a new album.
 Lennon referred to the LP at a May 1968 press conference to promote Apple Corps in the US, saying: "It's not an album, you see.
 It turned into an album over here, but it was just [meant to be] the music from the film."